-The following chart shows our corporate structure as of the date of this offering memorandum:
+The following chart shows our corporate structure as of September 30, 2017:

 As of the date of this offering memorandum, we have no subsidiaries.
 We previously had one subsidiary, Microfinanzas & Desarrollo S.A.S., an entity specialized in microcredits, which was dissolved on May 10, 2017.